 After arriving from Belfast in Northern Ireland where the world-famous ship was built, Titanic remained docked in Southampton for a week before welcoming passengers and crew aboard on April 10 and setting out to sea at noon that day.
-From Southampton, Titanic docked in Cherbourg, France and finally Queenstown, now Cobh, in Co Cork in Ireland before heading for New York City.
+From Southampton, Titanic docked in Cherbourg, France, and finally Queenstown, now Cobh, in County Cork in Ireland before heading for New York City.

 As the main port of call for the Titanic, the city of Southampton has a very important relationship with the ill-fated ship.
 Not only did passengers board the Titanic at Southampton, but many of the ship’s crew did as well.

-At Southampton, 920 people boarded Titanic with more than half being third-class passengers: 179 were First Class, 247 Second Class, and 494 Third Class.
+At Southampton, 920 people boarded the Titanic with more than half being third-class passengers: 179 were First Class, 247 were Second Class, and 494 were Third Class.

 The Titanic Engineers Memorial